Talented artists from Moldova, Victor Colesnicenco, created his own style: awesome mix of avant-garde, surrealism and impressionism.

-Victor Colesnicenco, was born in 1968 in Chisinau, Moldova.
-This Eastern European nation is known for its rich artistic heritage.
-Nemo, as he is known to his friends, remembers being fascinated by the carvings and other craftworks that surrounded him.
-In particular he loved paintings and from an early age he was determined to become an artist.
+Victor Colesnicenco grew up in Chisinau, the capital of Moldova.
+He recalls how he was fascinated by the carvings and other crafts that surrounded him.
+In particular, he loved drawing and from an early age was determined to become an artist.